andygrove/how-query-engines-work/README.md

 - Define a logical query plan in protobuf format.
 See [ballista.proto](proto/ballista.proto)
 - Provide DataFrame style interfaces for JVM (Java, [Kotlin](jvm/client/src/main/kotlin/DataFrame.kt), Scala), [Rust](rust/src/dataframe.rs), and Python
+- Provide a JDBC Driver, allowing Ballista to be used from existing BI and SQL tools
 - Use Apache Flight for sending query plans between nodes, and streaming results between nodes
 - Allow clusters to be created, consisting of executors implemented in any language that supports Flight
 - Distributed compute jobs should be capable of invoking code in more than one language (with some performance trade-offs for IPC overhead)